fuzzzerd/fmDotNet/README.md

+## FileMaker Data Api

+Looking for a .NET wrapper for the new FileMaker Data API?
+Check out https://github.com/fuzzzerd/FMData.

 # fmDotNet: a wrapper for the FileMaker XML API

 This is a fork of [the original fmDotNet](http://fmdotnet.sourceforge.net/).
 It includes additional coverage of the FileMaker XML API that was not present in the original version.
 Most notibly support for the `-findquery` operation via the [fmDotNet.Requests.CompoundFind](https://github.com/fuzzzerd/fmDotNet/blob/master/src/fmDotNet/Requests/CompoundFind.cs) class.
 Our fork also includes a set of unit/integration tests.